-- A. The objective of their unity, faithfulness and obedience is that the message of the risen Jesus is held forth for all to see. - B. This will be the reason Paul can glory in the day of Christ, which we take to be the day of his coming and judgment day. - C. When we are dealing with tangibles, it is easy to see if we win or lose, but with intangibles, it is difficult to tell when we win.
-He wanted the Philippians as evidence that he did not waste his life.

-D. There are two words of achievement.
+A. The objective of their unity, faithfulness and obedience is that the message of the risen Jesus is held forth for all to see.

+- B. This will be the reason Paul can glory in the day of Christ, which we take to be the day of his coming and judgment day. - C. When we are dealing with tangibles, it is easy to see if we win or lose, but with intangibles, it is difficult to tell when we win.
+He wanted the Philippians as evidence that he did not waste his life. - D. There are two words of achievement.
 Run is drawn from the games and labor may be drawn from Paul's own vocation of making tents.
 He wanted to complete the race and make a useable tent.

-17 Yea, and if I am offered upon the sacrifice and service of your faith, I joy, and rejoice with you all: 18 and in the same manner do ye also joy, and rejoice with me.
+17 Yea, and if I am offered upon the sacrifice and service of your faith, I joy, and rejoice with you all:

+18 and in the same manner do ye also joy, and rejoice with me.

 - A. Paul did not know how his court trial would turn out.
 He might become a drink-offering poured out upon the altar of their sacrifice and service for the faith.
-It would bring him joy.
-Numbers 15:4-6. - B. Bluntly speaking, he might be executed. - C. They should also rejoice with him if that is the outcome. - D. An alternate view is that he is being offered at the time of writing by being imprisoned and they should rejoice in that just as he rejoices. - E. Two song writers captured the right idea when they wrote All God's People Rejoice.
-Words by Elton Smith and Larry Holder.
+It would bring him joy. - B. They should also rejoice with him if that comes about. - C. An alternate view is that he is being offered at the time of writing by being imprisoned and they should rejoice in that just as he rejoices.